Safi-Ahmed-Shariff/CI-Project/README.md

 # CI-Project
-this repo is created to learn jenkins implementing CI using jenkins
+this repo is created to learn jenkins and implementing CI using jenkins